ChainAgnostic/CAIPs/CAIPs/caip-hive-blockchain-reference.md

 }
 ```

-The response will contain a `chain_id` value that should be sliced to its first 32 characters to be CAIP-<to be assigned> compatible.
+The response will contain a `chain_id` value that should be sliced to its first 32 characters to be CAIP-94 compatible.

 ## Rationale